🌿

 📝Exam Study NotesWSET / CMS

-• Tablas Creek Vineyard founded 1989 as partnership between Perrin family of Château de Beaucastel and Robert Haas (Vineyard Brands, U.S. importer of Beaucastel since 1971).
-270 acres in Adelaida District west of Paso Robles.
+• Tablas Creek Vineyard founded 1989 as partnership between Perrin family of Château de Beaucastel and Robert Haas (Vineyard Brands, U.S. importer of Beaucastel since mid-1960s).
+120-acre Adelaida District purchase in 1989; expanded to approximately 270 acres today.
 First commercial vintage 1997.

-• Tablas Creek nursery program propagated Beaucastel-sourced Rhône clones (Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, Picpoul, others) to hundreds of California vineyards; institutional anchor of California's Rhône Rangers Movement.
+• Tablas Creek nursery program propagated Beaucastel-sourced Rhône clones (Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, Picpoul, Viognier, Vaccarèse, Picardan, Terret Noir, Muscardin, Clairette, Bourboulenc, Cinsault) to hundreds of California vineyards.
+Over one million cuttings sold; institutional anchor of California's Rhône Rangers Movement.

-• Robert Haas died June 24, 2018, age 90; Vintners Hall of Fame 2014.
+• Robert Haas died March 2018, age 90; Vintners Hall of Fame 2014.
 Jason Haas general manager since 2002.
-Partnership continues with Perrin family (César + Marc Perrin) and Haas family.
-Neil Collins principal winemaker.
+Partnership continues with Perrin family (César + Marc Perrin) and Haas family (Jason + Janet).
+Neil Collins principal winemaker from 1998 to 2025 then Director of Production; Chelsea Franchi Director of Winemaking and Craig Hamm Winemaker from 2026, from the late 1990s.